sp9mrn/usbavrsi570/firmware/Readme.txt

 Parameters:
     requesttype:    USB_ENDPOINT_OUT
     request:         0x30
-    value:           I2C Address (only for the DG8SAQ firmware), Don't care
+    value:           I2C Address (only for the DG8SAQ firmware), 0
-    index:           7 (only for the DG8SAQ firmware), Don't care
+    index:           7 (only for the DG8SAQ firmware), 0
     bytes:           pointer 48 bits register
     size:            6